marianmeres/dtokit/README.md

 ## FAQ

-### Why not use Zod/Valibot for runtime validation?
+### Why not use XYZ library for runtime validation?

 This factory is intentionally lightweight.
 It only checks that the discriminator field exists and is a string—it trusts the shape beyond that.
 This is appropriate when: